Ilmenite vs Firecrawl — 2026 Comparison

 Pricing is a critical factor when choosing a firecrawl alternative for a production application.
 Many scraping services use a subscription model or charge based on "browser-hours," which means you pay for the time the browser is open, regardless of whether it is actively processing data.

-Ilmenite uses a transparent, credit-based system.
+Ilmenite uses a transparent, prepaid USD balance.
 You pay for the operation, not the time.

 Ilmenite Pricing Tiers